vildanbina/Simple-project-frontent-and-backend/README.md

-# Simple project frontent and backend
+# Simple project frontend and backend
 A simple university project from scratch